-A quick summary of the anti-budget is after getting paid you immediately save, give, and then pay all bills.
+A quick summary of the anti-budget is that you immediately save, give, and then pay all bills after getting paid.
 Whatever is left is yours to spend on whatever you want.
-It’s basically budgeting in reverse, but at a higher level.
-Here was our process:
+It’s budgeting in reverse, but at a higher level.
+Here is our process:

 Step 1: Write Down All Regular Expenses

 The first step in our process was to write down all of our regular expenses.
-This included mortgage, student loan payments, internet, groceries, gasoline, day and anything else that we paid for on a regular basis.
-We did not include costs related to entertainment, going out to eat, or other random expenses.
+This included mortgage, student loan payments, internet, groceries, gasoline, day, and anything else that we paid for regularly.
+We did not have entertainment, going out to eat, or other random expenses.

 Step 2: Determine Giving, Savings, or Additional Debt Payments

-After writing down our regular expenses, this gave us an idea of how much we could dedicate to either giving, saving, or additional debt payments.
-When we first started out, my wife was still in school pursuing her teaching certificate.
-We weren’t able to put much of anything towards any of these categories.
+Writing down our regular expenses gave us an idea of how much we could dedicate to either giving, saving, or additional debt payments.
+When we first started, my wife was still in school pursuing her teaching certificate.
+We couldn’t put much of anything towards any of these categories.

 When my wife got her first teaching job, instead of increasing lifestyle inflation, we lived on the same budget and put almost all of her salary towards paying down the $50,000 in student loans that we had accrued.
-As our salaries increased over the years, we steadily threw more money at our debt and built an emergency fund.
-More recently, we have been trying to give more of our money away as well.
+Then, as our wages increased over the years, we steadily threw more money at our debt and built an emergency fund.
+More recently, we have been trying to give more of our money away.

-If you are using the anti-budget method, the most important part is that these payments come out of your account as soon as you get paid.
-If you wait to see what’s left over at the end of the month to make debt payments, I promise there will be nothing left unless you are on a strict budget.
+If you are using the anti-budget method, the most crucial part is that these payments come out of your account as soon as you get paid.
+If you wait to see what’s leftover at the end of the month to make debt payments, I promise there will be nothing left unless you are on a strict budget.

 Step 3: Determine Slush Money

 What is slush money?
 This would include anything that isn’t a regular monthly expense identified in steps 1 or 2.
-This may include going out to eat, tickets to a sporting event, grabbing a latte from the local coffee shop, buying a wedding present, or any other random or infrequent expense.
+For example, going out to eat, tickets to a sporting event, grabbing a latte from the local coffee shop, buying a wedding present, or other random or infrequent expenses.

 The most important thing here was to ensure that our slush money was the same.
-Even though my income has always been higher than my wife’s, we’ve always had similar slush money in our separate bank accounts after all monthly payments are made.
+Even though my income has always been higher than my wife’s, we’ve always had similar slush money in our separate bank accounts after making monthly payments.

-Below is a snapshot of what our income and expenses looked like back in 2012 as a duel income married couple.
-Keep in mind this is before we had kids or gave regularly to charity.
-For a more recent snapshot of our expenses after becoming debt-free you can check out this blog post.
+Below is a snapshot of our income and expenses from 2012 as a duel income married couple.
+This was before we had kids or regularly gave to charity.
+For a more recent snapshot of our costs after becoming debt-free, you can check out this blog post.

 Step 4: Determine Who Pays What

-After writing down all regular expenses, extra payments, and slush money it’s time to determine who pays what expense.
-After determining the amount of slush money and additional debt paydown, we could then go back into who paid what regular expense.
-Usually, I paid the larger expenses such as the mortgage and debt payments.
+After writing down all regular expenses, extra payments, and slush money, it’s time to determine who pays what expense.
+After selecting the amount of slush money and additional debt paydown, we could then go back into who paid what regular expense.
+Usually, I paid the more significant expenses such as the mortgage and debt payments.
 She would pay the smaller regular bills.
 Below is how we separated our bills back in 2012.

 Have a Small Emergency Fund

-If you are going to use the anti-budget approach, I’d recommend a larger emergency fund before starting to tackle debt.
-In 2012, we had about $5,000 in savings despite all of our debt.
-Thankfully we did because we had to replace our HVAC system around this time, which would have been crippling and would have resulted in more debt if we didn’t have this cushion.
-Because this is more of a laid back budgeting approach, having more of a cushion will allow you to respond to larger unexpected expenses.
+If you use the anti-budget approach, I’d recommend a larger emergency fund before starting to tackle debt.
+In 2012, we had about $5,000 in savings despite our debt.
+Thankfully we did because we had to replace our HVAC system around this time, which would have been crippling and resulted in more debt if we didn’t have this cushion.
+Because this is more of a laid-back budgeting approach, having more of a cushion will allow you to respond to more considerable unexpected expenses.

 Re-adjust at Least Once Per Year